Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Experiments

 \subsubsection{DFC23}

-DFC23 (Data Fusion Contest 23) dataset \cite{dfc23,huang2022a} is tailored for large-scale fine-grained building classification for semantic urban reconstruction.
-It contains images acquired by the SuperView-1 ("GaoJing" in Chinese), Gaofen-2, and Gaofen-3 satellites, normalized digital surface models (nDSMs) produced from stereo images from Gaofen-7 and World-View 1 and 2.
-The images and nDSMs have spatial resolutions of 0.5 to 1 m, and 2 m, respectively.
-The dataset is globally distributed, covering 17 cities on 6 continents.
+DFC23 (Data Fusion Contest 2023) dataset \citep{huang2022a,dfc23} was originally designed for large-scale fine-grained building classification in support of semantic urban reconstruction.
+It contains optical images acquired from SuperView-1 ("GaoJing" in Chinese), Gaofen-2, and Gaofen-3 satellites, along with nDSMs derived from stereo images from Gaofen-7 and WorldView 1/2.
+The spatial resolutions are 0.5--1 m for the optical images and 2 m for the nDSMs.
+The dataset is globally distributed, covering 17 cities across six continents.

-The dataset comprises 1,773 patches with size 512 $\times$ 512, which are split into training, validation, and test sets in a 74:16:20 ratio.
-The patches are cropped into 7,092 smaller patches of 256 $\times$ 256.
-The data distribution is illustrated in Fig. \ref{fig:data}.
-The dataset is adapted as follows to better align with the scope of the work: \begin{itemize} \item The dataset is split according to the continents: 5,092 patches in North America, Europe, and Oceania are considered to have high-quality labels, and the other 2,000 patches from other continents are considered to have mid-quality labels. \item The mid-quality labels are processed to have uniform height values within each building instance, and the non-building pixels are set to zero. \item A test set is constructed with samples from all cities to observe the model's performance in different domains.
-Specifically, the high-quality test set is seen as the in-domain test set, and other test sets, namely, Brasilia, New Delhi, Sao Luis, and Rio de Janeiro, are used as out-of-domain test sets. \end{itemize}
+It consists of 1,773 image patches of size 512 $\times$ 512 pixels, split into training, validation, and test sets in a 64:16:20 ratio.
+The patches are further cropped into 7,092 smaller patches of 256 $\times$ 256.
+The spatial distribution of samples is illustrated in Fig. \ref{fig:data}.

+For this work, the dataset is adapted as follows: \begin{itemize} \item A split is performed by continent: 5,092 patches from North America, Europe, and Oceania are considered to have high-quality labels, while 2,000 patches from other continents are considered to have mid-quality labels. \item Mid-quality labels are modified to have a uniform height value for each building instance, with non-building pixels set to zero. \item The test set is constructed to include samples from all cities, enabling evaluation across different domains.
+Specifically, the high-quality test set is treated as the in-domain test set, while data from Brasilia, New Delhi, Sao Luis, and Rio de Janeiro serve as out-of-domain test sets. \end{itemize}